patriciayoung/Climate-Analysis-Exploration-SQLAlchemy/README.md

 Part 2: Design Your Climate App

 A Climate API was created using Flask.
-The following 5 routes are available routes created using Flask:
+The following 5 routes are available routes created using Flask: using VS Code (had an issue getting connected to sqlalchemy and sqlite - had to use import os and 3 series of commands to get things working properly)

 1. / (Homepage)
 Start at the homepage.